The Many-Worlds Calculus: The Many-Worlds Calculus

-We now give a formal definition of the concept of worlds: \begin{definition}\rm Given a set of worlds $W$, we define the auto-dual compact closed colored PROP $(\ManyWorlds{W},\boxempty,\emptysquare)$ of many-worlds calculus over $W$ as follows:
+We now give a formal definition of the concept of worlds: \begin{defi}\rm Given a set of worlds $W$, we define the auto-dual compact closed colored PROP $(\ManyWorlds{W},\parallel,\emptysquare)$ of Many-Worlds calculus over $W$ as follows: